bothrs/util/README.md

 Fetch JSON + shorthand for Authorization: Bearer

-Note: when using this on a node server, fetch needs to be polifilled node-fetch suggests doing this like:
+Note: when using this on a node server, fetch needs to be polyfilled node-fetch suggests doing this like:

 ```javascript